berrym/lusush/AI_ASSISTANT_HANDOFF_DOCUMENT.md

    - `ls <TAB>` shows both files and directories ✅
    - Multi-column category menu displays correctly ✅

-2. **Documented Issue #18**: Discovered that `pushd` and `popd` are not highlighted green as builtins during real-time syntax highlighting (they remain red).
-Issue documented in KNOWN_ISSUES.md for fix before merge.
+2. **Clarified Issue #18**: Discovered that `pushd` and `popd` are not implemented in lusush - they are bash extensions, not POSIX commands.
+The red highlighting is correct behavior.
+Removed pushd/popd from directory-only completion list.
+Documented as future work when adding bash extensions.

 ### Session 52 Accomplishments